Optimized Fish Locomotion using Design-by-Morphing and Bayesian Optimization: Introduction

 To efficiently navigate this computationally intensive design space, we integrate BO as a surrogate-assisted global optimization strategy.
 BO leverages probabilistic models, such as Gaussian Processes, to predict the performance landscape and iteratively sample the most promising candidates with minimal CFD evaluations.
-Through this integrated DbM–BO framework, we aim to identify optimal combinations of morphing parameters and swimming kinematics that maximize propulsive efficiency while minimizing energy expenditure, thereby advancing the design of energy-efficient, self-propelling fish-like robotic systems.
+Through this integrated DbM–BO framework, our aim is to identify optimal combinations of morphing parameters and swimming kinematics that maximize propulsive efficiency, thereby advancing the design of energy-efficient, self-propelling fish-like robotic systems.

 The remainder of this paper is organized as follows: Section \ref{sec:nummethd} describes the methodology used for optimizing the swimming profile, including the design-by-morphing technique, CFD simulations, and performance metrics.
 The validation of the proposed numerical strategy is presented in Section~\ref{sec:valid}.
 Section \ref{sec12} presents the results of the optimization process, followed by a discussion of the findings.
 Finally, Section \ref{sec13} summarizes the key conclusions.